creativecreatorormaybenot/clock/README.md

   + Add another ring with marks as can be seen in the inspiration.

-* Write temperature as a number at the top, where it only says the unit at the moment.

 * Draw shadows for the slides in `Slide` .

 * Draw shadow for the ball in `Background` (below everything but the ground).